Multirious/zsh-helix-mode/README.md

 Bring comfort of working with Helix keybindings to your Zsh environment.

 This plugin attempts to implement Helix keybindings as accurate and complete as much as possible.
-The ideal is no more switching muscle memory!
+Any keybinds that should reflect official default Helix keybinds are considered bugs.

 #### Sections
 - [Installation](#Installation)